mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 #### Using Node-RED, subscribe to the heartbeat messages that are being published to particle.

-11) Our goal is for Node-RED to subscribe to and receive the messages that are being published to the Particle console.
+11) Our goal is for Node-RED to subscribe to and receive messages from the Particle console.
+These messages are being published to the Particle console by our Argon.
 We want Node-RED to hear about the heart beats.
 [Read about Node-RED and integrate Node-RED with the Particle console.](https://docs.particle.io/community/node-red/)

+12) After completing the work in step 11, you should have a Node-RED platform receiving messages from your Argon every 10 seconds or so.
+Each message should contain a JSON string with the device ID.
+Each message should appear in the right pane of the Node-RED UI.
+The Node-RED palette should have a subscribe node wired to a debug node.

 ### Part 2: Node-RED Programming

 #### Data processing

 0) The objective of this part is to gain skills in the creation and execution of Node-RED flows.
 We will work with the heartbeat data that we are receiving from our Particle Argon.
+[This is a good place to learn about Node-RED and its capabilities.](https://nodered.org/docs/)